OpenEvalProject/evals/manuscripts/elife-78203/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/78203/elife-78203-fig7-v1.jpg)

-**Figure 7.:** Setd3, is required for neurogenesis.(A) RT-qPCR quantification of Setd3 knockdown in N2A cells. n=4/condition with two independent trials.
+**Figure 7.:** (A) RT-qPCR quantification of Setd3 knockdown in N2A cells. n=4/condition with two independent trials.
 (B) Representative sections of E17.5 brains from mice electroporated at E14.5 with pCAG-GFP and scrambled or Setd3 siRNAs and immunostained with GFP (grey), Sox2 (magenta), Neurod2 (green).
 (C) Quantification of distribution of GFP-positive cells in 5 even bins of cortex. n=4 embryos/condition.
 (D, E) Quantification of GFP co-localization with Sox2+ (D) and Neurod2+ (E) cells. n=4 embryos/condition.
 (F) Schematic model summarizing how loss of DDX3X-dependent translation impairs neurogenesis.
 Scale bars, indicated.
 Error bars, S.D. *p<0.05, ****p<0.0001.
 Student’s unpaired, two-tailed t-test (A, D, E), Two-way ANOVA with Sidak’s correction (C).

 ## Discussion

 Mutations in DDX3X are a leading cause of ID, as well as other developmental phenotypes, which are classified as DDX3X syndrome (Beal et al., 2019; Johnson-Kerner et al., 1993; Lennox et al., 2020; Snijders Blok et al., 2015; Wang et al., 2018).
 Half of the over 100 known DDX3X mutations are nonsense, predicted to act in a LoF manner.
 Yet, the molecular and cellular mechanisms by which Ddx3x LoF perturbs cortical development have been largely unknown.
 Here, we leveraged a new genetic model of Ddx3x LoF to discover that DDX3X promotes neuronal generation by regulating the length and fate of progenitor divisions, namely RGCs and IPs.
 We further use in vivo Ribo-seq to define the repertoire of transcripts whose translation depends upon DDX3X, many of which are critical for neurogenesis.
 Our results provide invaluable new insights into the underpinnings of DDX3X syndrome and biology, and highlight candidate targets and possible pathways for therapeutic intervention.

-## Ddx3x dosage underlies cell fate and sexually dimorphic phenotypes
+### Ddx3x dosage underlies cell fate and sexually dimorphic phenotypes

 While the vast majority of DDX3X syndrome individuals are female, an increasing number of male individuals have been identified (Kellaris et al., 2018; Nicola et al., 2019), comprising ~5% of all cases (ddx3x.org).
 Using our conditional mouse model, we interrogated phenotypic overlap in males and females, as well as the role of the paralog Ddx3y.
 Complete loss of Ddx3x led to microcephaly in females, but not in hemizygous males, suggesting that brain development is sexually dimorphic.
 We posit that Ddx3y expression explains why cKO male mice are phenotypically milder than cKO females; we found that Ddx3y loss phenocopies Ddx3x neurogenesis defects.
 Likewise, in both the hindbrain and hematopoietic system, Ddx3y can also compensate for loss of Ddx3x in vivo (Patmore et al., 2020; Szappanos et al., 2018).
 The ability of Ddx3y to compensate for Ddx3x loss may be due in part to redundant translational regulation (Venkataramanan et al., 2021), as well as transcriptional adaptation of Ddx3y in response to Ddx3x loss (Figure 2).
 Taken together these data provide a possible explanation for why males carrying DDX3X mutations are viable (Kellaris et al., 2018; Lennox et al., 2020; Nicola et al., 2019).
 Because Ddx3x partially escapes XCI in females (Figure 1), we hypothesize that DDX3Y normalizes total DDX3 levels between males and females; this may explain why cHet females and cKO males have comparable phenotypes.

 In addition to being sexually dimorphic, we discover that neural cells of the developing cortex are sensitive to Ddx3x knockout, as loss of one versus two copies causes vastly different corticogenesis phenotypes.
 In the case of cKO females, there is profound apoptosis in progenitors and neurons, whereas cHet females and cKO males have impaired neurogenesis without cell death.
 This sensitivity of the developing brain to Ddx3x is highly relevant for interpreting the spectrum of mutations annotated as nonsense.
 For example, there may be nonsense mutations that act as a pure LoF (i.e.: an N-terminal mutation that undergoes NMD) as well as mutations that are hypomorphic (i.e.: a C-terminal mutation that escapes NMD and might have some functional protein activity).

-## Ddx3x is required for neural progenitor cell division which underlies cortical abnormalities
+### Ddx3x is required for neural progenitor cell division which underlies cortical abnormalities

 We show that DDX3X controls the function of neural progenitors and generation of excitatory neurons throughout cortical development through two key mechanisms.
 First, Ddx3x depletion increases progenitor cell cycle duration by 1.4-fold.
 It does so without altering any specific phase, consistent with a study of DDX3X in cancer cells using FUCCI (Heerma van Voss et al., 2018).
 Additionally, Ddx3x depleted progenitors in vitro underwent fewer re-divisions in a 24-hr period; if this increase in cell cycle duration were sustained over the course of neurogenesis, we predict it would result in overall fewer progenitor divisions, and ultimately fewer neurons (Takahashi et al., 1995).
 Consistent with this, neurons were modestly reduced across laminar layers at P0 in Ddx3x mutants.
 Second, Ddx3x controls the balance of proliferative versus neurogenic divisions, resulting in reduced generation of neurons.
 This is particularly fascinating as it demonstrates that DDX3X functions in progenitors to direct neural fates of daughter progeny.
 Our Ribo-seq suggests that these cellular mechanisms might be influenced by translational control in progenitors.